vmihailenco/taskq/README.md

  - ironmq - IronMQ client.
  - processor - queue processor that works with memqueue, azsqs, and ironmq.

-rate limiting is implemented in the processor package using [go-redis rate](https://github.com/go-redis/rate).
+rate limiting is implemented in the processor package using [redis_rate](https://github.com/go-redis/redis_rate).
 Call once is implemented in the clients by checking if key that consists of message name exists in Redis database.

 ## API overview